 Medicinal Properties & Uses

-- Indian Kino Tree or Asana is used for treatment of broad variety of diseases.
+- Indian Kino Tree or Asana is used for the treatment of broad variety of diseases.
 It exhibits following scientifically confirmed activities.

 - Powerful astringent due to tannic acid so useful in diarrhea, dysentery

 - Anti-diabetic due to iso flavonoids, terpenoids and tannins.
 Biological studies confirms substantial hypoglycaemic activity of this tree.